Mass media in Bosnia and Herzegovina: Internet

 Internet users in Bosnia and Herzegovina have rapidly increased, from 585.000 in 2004 up to 1.055.000 in 2007.
 Internet penetration rose from 2% in 2002 to 35% in 2009 and 61% in 2014.
 The youth (15-24) is the most web-connected population share.

 Media outlets opened websites in the 2000s, but their online operations remained a reflex of print versions.
 The first ones to invest in online news were Dnevni avaz, followed by Radio Sarajevo and Oslobođenje.
 Yet, the country most visited portal was Sarajevo-x.com, an independent website which later developed in the Klix.ba portal.

 There are no government restrictions on access to the Internet or reports that the government monitors e-mail or Internet chat rooms.

 Media organisations

 News agencies

-There were 8 active news agencies in Bosnia and Herzegovina in 2014, of which two are publicly owned: FBiH's Federal News Agency (FENA) and RS' News Agency of Republika Srpska (SRNA).
+There were 9 active news agencies in Bosnia and Herzegovina in 2014, of which two are publicly owned: FBiH's Federal News Agency (FENA) and RS' News Agency of Republika Srpska (SRNA).
 The main private agency is ONASA.
 Two other agencies are owned by religious groups: the Roman Catholic Conference of Bishops of BiH and by the Islamic Community of Bosnia and Herzegovina.
-The last one, Anadolu Agency, is property of the Turkish Government.
+The Anadolu Agency, is property of the Turkish Government.
+The last one, the Eastern Adriatic News Service is the only regional news agency in private ownership.